aalberg/regional-seeding/README.md

 ### Suggested Player Skill
 Credit to Tom Georgen
 ```
-10 tends to be whoever the best expected winners are, usually no more than 4
+10 is whoever the best expected winners are, usually no more than 4
 9 is the great players right below them
-8 is really good players, like 8-12 on PR
+8 is really good players, 8-12 or so on the PR
 7 is for the rest of the PR
 6 is for borderline PR
-5 is for people I know to be solid (I would probably fall here)
+5 is for people known to be solid
 4 is for generally competent up and comers
 3 is for less good players that can at least L cancel
-2 or lower is total noob
+2 or lower is completely new player
 ```

+More skill levels and fractional levels can be added as needed.
+However, the spacing between skill levels is defined such that a player level L has a 75% chance of beating a player of level L-1, and a 100% chance of beating a player of level L-2.
+Skill levels must be positive.

 ### Command Line Output
 Several types of output are available from the built in command line.
 There are two main output commands: `print` and `write`. `print` will cause the desired output to be printed to the console. `write` will write the desired output to a file specified in the configuration options.
 Using `print` is not recommended, as the output may be large and some consoles (Windows command prompt) do not allow copying of output text.